Video Download: Why You Need To Add Squats To Your Exercise Routine Part 1

 Next, keep your body in a straight line and lean back at a 30 to 70-degree angle, lower your body over your feet and return to near lockout.
-Notice that you don’t need to come back to total lockout.
-Rather, near lockout will keep your quads under constant tension.
-Strive for as many reps as possible, don’t rest too long between sets, and make those quads burn.
+Notice that you don't need to come back to a total lockout.
+Instead, a near lockout will keep your quads under constant tension.
+Strive for as many reps as possible, don't rest too long between sets, and make those quads burn.

 For an additional challenge, grab a weight and cradle it in the arm that is not grabbing your support.
 One caveat: the first time you try them, you may feel clumsy and somewhat off-balance.
 But just stick with it, and it will become second nature.
 Also, they do not, in any way, shape or form replace regular squats.
 But they are great at the end of a hard leg workout to incinerate what's left of your quads.

 One Leg at a Time

 Still another challenge is to try a one-leg squat.
 This is as simple as it sounds.
 Just raise one leg, put your arms out in front of you for balance and squat as low as you can go with the other leg.
 These require a significant amount of balance, and it is strongly suggested that you begin by holding on to something for support and balance.
 This could be a chair, bench, counter or one of the modern suspension training devices like RIP 60 or TRX.

 Another idea is to set a box behind you so that you will shorten the distance in your squat while your nervous system and muscles are getting used to doing this exercise with one leg.

 One-leg squats deliver strength.
 Try them and see for yourself just how challenging they are.
 They also improve balance, since standing on one leg requires a lot of equilibrium.